 Sketch aims to replicate the analog drawing experience, augmented with a few digital flourishes such as a color picker and an undo history.
 Users can import in assets from other Creative Cloud tools such as custom brushes and colors, and your creations can also be exported into Creative Cloud as layered PSDs to Photoshop, or flat images for Illustrator.

 The free Adobe Illustrator Draw is a versatile vector graphics drawing app that can be further enhanced with Creative Cloud integration.
-You can mess around with five customizable pens and stylus support for popular devices such as Adobe Ink.
-You can also enjoy the ability to create up to 10 layers to create images on the app.
+The app offers a range of customizable pens to suit any style; and affording you maximum flexibility, you can work across unlimited layers to craft complex illustrations.

 Users can import in assets from Color CC and Shape CC, and can export drawings straight to Illustrator CC on the desktop, or PNG files to Photoshop CC.
 That allows you to begin a creation whenever inspiration takes you, and then flesh it out fully on a desktop rig.

 Ibis Paint X gives mobile artists a good arsenal of tools to work with on their phones or tablets, all for the low price of zero bucks.
-The app comes with 300-plus adjustable brushes, 58 filters, 46 screentones and 27 blending modes, unlimited layers, as well as tools for stroke stabilization, rulers, symmetry, and recording your drawing process videos to share to YouTube.
+The app comes with 300-plus adjustable brushes, along with a huge range of filters, screen tones and blending modes, unlimited layers, as well as tools for stroke stabilization, rulers, symmetry, and recording your drawing process videos to share to YouTube.

-While Ibis Paint X is a free download, an in-app purchase removes advertising, and an optional Prime Membership subscription unlocks extra fonts, materials, and filters.
+While Ibis Paint X is a free download, an in-app purchase removes advertising, and an optional Prime Membership subscription unlocks extra fonts, materials, and filters for $2.99/month.

 MediBang Paint is a Japanese multi-platform art app built with manga and comics art styles in mind.
 The app comes with the features you'd expect from a solid mobile art app, including layers, rulers, a wealth of brushes, and snap guides and tracing aides.
 In addition, you'll find numerous tools for things like comic panels, screen tones, lettering fonts, and more.